parodos-dev/ai-workflow-helper/Readme.md

 This is a Proof-of-Concept (POC) project designed to aid developers in crafting Orchestrator workflows.
 The primary objectives are to:

-1. Populate an embedded database with documentation about Orchestrator & Kogito workflows.
+1. Populate an embedded database with documentation about Orchestrator & serverless workflows.
 2. Enable the system to generate YAML workflows based on user input.